APKirstein/Launch_Git/README.md

 Launch Stack
-A utility that searches github accounts and slack for gist posts Gems needed-
+A utility that searches the github launch academy EE's accounts for repos.
+Gems needed-
 Nokogiri
 Sinatra